RnewGrab Deal : Flat 20% off on live classes - SCHEDULE CALL Rnew

 • Tableau Workbook (TWB): incorporates all worksheets, story points, dashboards, etc.

-• Tableau Data Extract (TDE): contains statistics that has been extracted from different data sources.
+• Tableau Data Extract (TDE): contains statistics extracted from different data sources.

-• Tableau Packaged Data Source (TDSX): consists of a aggregate of different documents.
+• Tableau Packaged Data Source (TDSX): consists of an aggregate of different documents.

 • Tableau Bookmark (TBM): to earmark a specific worksheet.

-Q35).
-Tell me the different connections to make with a dataset? (intermediate)
+Q41).
+Tell me the different connections to make with a dataset.

-Ans:- There are two different ways to connect your visualization to a dataset.
-They are Connect live and Extract.
+Ans:- There are two ways to connect your visualization to a dataset:

 1. Live: Live connection is mainly used for high volumes to extract real-time data directly.

 2. Extract: Extract connection is a vice versa of Live connection.
-It is mainly used for low volumes and data is extracted from static source such as Excel spreadsheet.
+It is mainly used for low volumes, extracting data from static sources such as Excel spreadsheets.

-Q36).
-What is aggregation and disaggregation of data? (intermediate)
+Q42).
+What are aggregation and disaggregation of data?

 Ans:- Data aggregation and disaggregation are very different processes.
-Data aggregation is the process of gathering data from different source and compiling it into a single dataset or database.
+Data aggregation is gathering data from a different source and compiling it into a single dataset or database.

-Following are the aggregate functions in the Tableau:
+The following are the aggregate functions in Tableau:

 • Median (expression): The function calculates the median of all the values across all the records used in the expression.
 It is also used only for numeric values.